-Students enrolled in Nursing, Allied Health, or Veterinary Technology programs are required to undergo and pass a National Criminal Offender Record Information (CORI) background screening in order to remain in the program and be eligible for placement in a clinical facility.
-Students assigned to clinical education experiences at our contracted facilities may also be required to undergo and pass additional random CORI screenings in order to remain at that clinical facility and in the college program.
+Students enrolled in Nursing and Allied Health programs are required to undergo and pass a National Criminal Offender Record Information (CORI) and Sex Offender Record Information (SORI) background screening in order to remain in the program and be eligible for placement in a clinical facility.
+Students assigned to clinical education experiences at our contracted facilities may also be required to undergo and pass additional random CORI/SORI screenings in order to remain at that clinical facility and in the college program.
 Students who fail a screening, or refuse to submit to a screening within the designated time frame will be ineligible for clinical placement, which will affect their status in the program.
-Any appeal of a CORI screening will be reviewed and decided by the North Shore Community College CORI Board.

-Please refer to the College Policy 22200 and Administrative Procedure 22200 for information concerning the CORI appeal process.
-Program fees cover the initial National CORI for admissions purposes and the subsequent costs for state and local CORI checks.
+Any appeal of a CORI/SORI screening will be reviewed and decided by the North Shore Community College CORI/SORI Board.
+Please refer to the College Policy 22200 and Administrative Procedure 22200 for information concerning the CORI/SORI appeal process.
+Program fees cover the subsequent costs of CORI/SORI checks.